jupyterlab/extension-examples/README.md

 }
 ```

-the `createNew` method of `NBWidgetExtension` takes a `NotebookPanel` as input
+The `createNew` method of `NBWidgetExtension` takes a `NotebookPanel` as input
 argument and then adds a custom mime renderer with the command
 `nb.rendermime.addFactory` to it.
 The widget renderer (or rather RenderFactory)
-is linked to the `WidgetManager` is going to store the underlying data of the
+is linked to the `WidgetManager` that stores the underlying data of the
-widgets.
+jupyter-widgets.
+Unfortunately, this means that we have to access

-Unfortunately, this means that we have to access IPython widgets through an
+jupyter-widgets through a notebook because its renderer and WidgetManager are
-open notebook if we want to use it without changing the widget source code.
+attached to it.

-To access the current notebook, we can use the `INotebookTracker` in
+To access the current notebook, we can use an `INotebookTracker` in the
-the plugin's activate function:
+plugin's activate function:

 ```
 const extension: JupyterLabPlugin<void> = {